For an advanced sewer, there are certain aspects of a sewing machine that need to be put more pressure upon, when compared to the rest.

 There is a whopping amount of 185 built-in stitches that let you take matters into your hand and stitch with versatility.

-The LCD makes it easier to use, and there are many accessories you get along as well.
+The LCD makes it easier to use, and there are many accessories you get along with as well.

 - LCD screen